smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

     j.
 Press <**Enter**> to save the step data.

-10. The system returns to the **Operator Replay Script Step** screen.
+10. The system returns to the **Operator Replay Script Step** list display.

     a.
-Repeat Steps 9 a) to f) to add additional steps to a script.
+Repeat the instructions in step 9 to add additional Steps to a Script.

 ### Copy an Operator Replay Script